jpype-project/jpype/doc/userguide.rst

      a = b+0      # This succeeds and a gets the value of zero a = int(b)+0 # This fails and raises TypeError

-Boxed objects have the following additional functionalty over a normal object.
+Boxed objects have the following additional functionality over a normal object.

 Convert to index
   Integer boxed types can be used as Python indices for arrays and other